CanadianBeaver/AwesomeGuns/README.md

 - The [LibreOffice](http://www.libreoffice.org/) and [Dia](https://wiki.gnome.org/Apps/Dia/) for creating text and diagrams.
 - And at final, of course I use [Git](https://git-scm.com/) and GitHub.
 This is my first experience with Git and my first project on GitHub.

-###The main ideas

-- Do only the necessary changes.
-- Do not copy ideas or implementations from another mods without checking, adaptation and improvement.
-- Improve visualization without compromises.
-- Alien's technologies is impossible for implementing.
-Therefore, we can't manufacture plasma or fusion weapons, but our soldiers can use it in the battle.
-- Conventional weapons should be suitable as long as possible
-- Armour should be more different and more specialized.
-There are armor for snipers, for heavy soldiers, for supports.
-It is difficult for realization, because the game doesn't have soldier's specialization, but it can be done.
-- Realistic balance for crafts, shooting, alien's protection.
-- Some changes just for fun...

 ###Contacts

 I would appreciate hearing your opinion on this.
 Please feel free to contact me by email: [ontariobeaver@gmail.com](mailto://ontariobeaver@gmail.com)